iLib-js/ilib-mono/README.md

 ## Methods of Localizing

-Json files are localized in one of three different
+Json files are localized in one of the following
 methods:

 1. copy.
 Make a copy of the entire source file